-Today, medical translation services is not only one of the most difficult among translations services, but also the most demanded.
+Today, medical translation is not only one of the most difficult among translations services, but also the most demanded.

 The medical field overall is one of the most important that exists around the world today.
 There is a challenge to find ways to cure life-threatening diseases and invent drugs and other medical devices to make our lives easier when afflicted with a vast range of illness’.
 That is exacerbated by language barriers.